iamkirankumaryadav/Library/Data Science/Gradient Descent.md

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>

 # Gradient Descent
-- An optimization algorithm which is used while training a neural network, starts with defining some initial parameter values or weights.
+- An optimization algorithm used in training a neural network, starts by defining initial parameter values (weights)
-- Iteratively it adjusts the values of the parameters over time to minimize the **cost function** (Actual - Predicted)
+- Iteratively updates these parameters to minimize the cost function, difference between actual and predicted outputs.
-- Measures how much the output of the cost function changes after a unit change in an input.
+- Measures how much the cost function changes when an input change slightly by one unit.
-- Guides with the magnitude and direction to minimize the cost function (reach the local minimum point) quickly.
+- Guides the magnitude and direction of change needed to minimize the cost function and reach a minimum point efficiently.
-- Higher the value, steeper the slope (m) and faster a model can learn, once the slope is 0, the model stops learning.
+- Larger the gradient, means steeper the slope (m) and faster a model will learn, once the slope is 0, the model stops learning.

 ## Learning Rate
-- Determines the **step size** taken into the direction of the local minimum (lowest) point.
+- Learning rate determines the **step size** taken towards the minimum point of the cost function.
-- It represents how fast or slow the model will move towards the local minimum (lowest) point.
+- It controls how fast or slow the model moves towards the minimum point.
-- Learning rate should be set to an appropriate value, neither too low nor too high.
+- Learning rate must be set appropriately, neither too low nor too high.
-- If the steps are too **big**, gradient descent will overshoot or bounce back and forth within the convex function.
+- If steps are too **large**, gradient descent will overshoot or bounce back and forth within the convex function.
-- If the steps are too **small**, gradient descent will take time to reach the local minimum point.
+- If steps are too **small**, gradient descent will take time to reach the local minimum point.
-- If the steps are **optimal**, gradient descent will steadily move towards local minimum point (model will improve)
+- If steps are **optimal**, gradient descent steadily moves toward minimum point, improving the model.
-- Flow can be tracked by plotting the **# iterations** on the x-axis and the value of the cost function on the y-axis.
+- Progress can be tracked by plotting **# iterations** on x-axis vs. the cost function value on y-axis.
-- This helps to track the value of the **cost function** after each iteration of gradient descent.
+- This helps to track the **cost function value** after every iteration of gradient descent.
-- It provides a way to easily understand and visualize how appropriate your learning rate is performing.
+- It helps to easily understand and visualize how appropriate your learning rate is performing.
 - If the gradient descent is working perfectly, the cost function should decrease after every iteration.
-- Once the cost function stops decreasing anymore and remains on the same level, it has converged (reached the local minimum point).
+- Once the cost function stops decreasing anymore, it has converged and reached the minimum point.

 ## Cost Function
-- A cost function is a mathematical formula used to measure how well a ML model is performing.
+- A cost function is a mathematical formula that measures how well a ML model performs.
 - It calculates the difference between the actual values (ground truth) and the predicted values from the model.
-- The cost function is used to guide the model's learning process by minimizing the overall cost.
+- The goal is to minimize the cost function by adjusting model parameters to improve prediction accuracy.
-- The goal is to minimize the cost function, adjusting the model's parameters to make predictions as accurate as possible.
+- Cost functions guide the learning process during training.
 - Type of cost functions: Predictions (MSE, MAE) and Classification (Cross Entropy Loss)

 Feature | MAE | MSE